monopole/snt/basics/pods.md

 unschedulable, since no nodes have 1 cpu available.
 Various jobs (e.g. kubelet, fluentd, etc) consume some percentage of the cpu.

+Confirm it can be recreated with a reasonable CPU request:

 <!-- @recreatePod -->
 ```